 With summer approaching and more people spending time on balconies, it is critical that you understand and practice fire safety precautions in your home:

-- remove rubbish, clutter and flammable items from any balconies
+- Remove rubbish, clutter and flammable items from balconies and keep furniture away from exterior walls.

-- ensure smoke alarms are not covered or disconnected and are tested each month.
-If smoke alarms have 9-volt batteries, it is critical they are replaced every year.
-Consider changing your smoke alarms to ones with a 10-year lithium battery
+- Ensure smoke alarms are not covered or disconnected and are tested each month.
+If smoke alarms have 9-volt batteries, it is critical that the batteries are replaced every year.
+Consider changing your smoke alarms to ones with a 10-year lithium battery.
+Replace your smoke alarms every 10 years.

-- know the building fire evacuation plan and be familiar with escape routes and escape procedures
+- Know the building fire emergency plan and be familiar with escape routes and escape procedures.

-- use only in case of a small fire and if you feel physically and mentally able
+- Keep a dry powder fire extinguisher easily accessible in your home at all times.
+Use only in case of a small fire and if you feel physically and mentally able.

 You can also download our fire safety tips poster: